crownstone/crownstone-home-assistant/README.md

 - [ ] No delay when switching Crownstones
 - [ ] State updates in Home Assistant when using lightswitch with Switchcraft
 - [ ] Can switch Crownstones independently (no smartphone in proximity required)
-- [ ] Can use power usage entities
+- [ ] Can use power usage & energy usage entities

 ## Crownstone USB Dongle